 - The Spoon River College network may not be used for downloading entertainment software or other files not related to the mission and objective of the College for transfer to a user's home computer, personal computer, or other media.
-This prohibition pertains to freeware, shareware, copyrighted commercial and non-commercial software, and all other forms of software and files not directly related to the instructional and administrative purposes of the College. - Unauthorized installation of software on any Spoon River College computer or network. - Unauthorized use of personal devices like laptop and other mobile devices outside of allowed guest network is prohibited. - Usage which violates any state or federal law.
+This prohibition pertains to freeware, shareware, copyrighted commercial and non-commercial software, and all other forms of software and files not directly related to the instructional and administrative purposes of the College. - Unauthorized installation of software on any Spoon River College computer or network. - Usage which violates any state or federal law.